King-Hash-Org/KingHashAggregator/docs/validatorNFT.md

 `function whiteListMint(bytes calldata pubkey, address _to) external`

 Mints vNFT.
-Do note that only Whitelisted users should be able to perform this operation, such as the ChainUp Aggregator Contract.
+Do note that only Whitelisted users should be able to perform this operation, such as the KingHash Aggregator Contract.

 | Name                  | Type                | Description                 |
 | --------------------------- | ----------------------- | ------------------------- |